 - Dice sweet potatoes, bell peppers, onions, and cilantro.

-- Sauté onion and bell peppers in a pan and set aside.
+- Sauté onion and bell peppers in a pan with Primal Kitchen Avocado Oil and set aside.

 - Put sweet potatoes and 32 oz of chicken broth in large pot and allow to boil until the potatoes are tender (About 15 minutes).